 all agree.
 Similarly, the degrees of

 all agree. \end{lem} \begin{proof} We prove the claim for the first triple of maps.
 Consider the exact sequence from \eqref{eq:ex_seq_projection} to obtain the following commutative diagram

-The claim follows for the two maps $(q_1^-, q_2^-)$ and $q_2^-\vert_{Λ_1^+}$.
-Consider now any quasi-isogeny $z\in \End^0_F(\mbX^0)$ that Galois commutes with both $E_1$ and $E_2$.
-(Such an element always exists; a specific choice is given by the element $\mathbf{z}$ from \cite[(2.4.2)]{HL}.
+(Note that $q_1^-:Λ_1\to Λ_1^-$ is surjective even if $E_1/F$ is ramified; the argument is as for the map $p$ in \eqref{eq:ex_seq_projection}.)
+The claim follows from this diagram for the two maps $(q_1^-, q_2^-)$ and $q_2^-\vert_{Λ_1^+}$ in \eqref{eq:three_1}.
+Consider now any quasi-isogeny $z\in \End^0_F(\mbX^0)$ that Galois commutes with both $E_1$ and $E_2$ in the sense that $zζ_i = ζ_i^{σ_i}z$ for both $i = 1,2$.
+(Such elements always exist; a specific choice is given by the element $\mathbf{z}$ from \cite[(2.4.2)]{HL}.
 It Galois commutes with both $E_i$ by \cite[Prop.
 2.4.2]{HL} and is invertible because $β^0$ is regular semi-simple.
 The latter implies $\mathbf{t}$ in \emph{loc. cit.} to be invertible by definition, then \cite[Prop.
 2.4.1]{HL} implies $\mathbf{z}$ invertible.)
 The element $z$ intertwines $q_2^-\vert_{Λ_1^+}$ and $q_2^+\vert_{Λ_1^-}$ in the sense that the following diagram commutes.

 Since $z$ is a quasi-isogeny and since the horizontal maps have the same degree, this proves the claimed shared properties of the first triple.
 The case of the second triple is the same by symmetry.
 Moreover, $Λ_1$ and $Λ_2$ are lattices in the same isocrystal, so the first three maps are quasi-isogenies if and only if the second triple is. \end{proof}